ymkong/red_round_traffic_sign_detection/README.md

 # Red Round Traffic Sign Detection

-The goal of the project is to carry out red round sign detection.
+The goal of the project is to carry out red round sign detection using YOLO [1].
 Type in terminal:

 sh run.sh